Yvonne

 I continue my own professional development though daily practice, self-study and attending workshops and retreats.

-I aim to provide a welcoming and non judgemental space for every person to explore yoga.
+I aim to provide a welcoming, trauma-sensitive and non judgemental space for every person to explore yoga practices.
 I especially value working one-to-one or with small groups, and introducing people to yoga who might not ordinarily give it a go.

 New to yoga or never been to a class?
 Here's a beginners guide.